The Scrolls Of Life: Destiny Dreams and the Bible Code

-The Bible reveals that before we are knitted together in the womb, our lives were “written” by God.
-This life story contains every opportunity we will ever have: our birth date, when we will draw our last breath, where we will live, who we will marry, and what we will create or accomplish.
-Only an Author who sees our end from our beginning could achieve this.
-Particularly, One who has numbered our days (Psalm 139:15-16, Jeremiah 1:5, Acts 17:26).
-Each scroll or book is unique, no two alike.
+The Bible reveals that before we are knitted together in the womb, our lives were books “written” by God.
+This life story contains every opportunity we will ever have: our birth date, where we will live, who we will marry, what we will create or accomplish, and when we will draw our last breath.
+(Psalm 40:7)

-Is the Bible Code real?
+Is The Bible Code Real?

 Researchers have unraveled hidden messages through the Bible Code (or Torah Code).